MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 For users to access Project Oakdale environment apps, bots, and data, they should:

 - [Be enabled in Azure Active Directory](create-users-assign-online-security-roles.md#create-a-user-account).
-- Have an active Office 365 license in a plan that includes Teams.
-See [Licensing and restrictions](#licensing-and-restrictions).
+- Have an active Microsoft 365 license with a plan that includes Project Oakdale.
 - Be a member of the environment's security group.

 ### Conceptual model